Literary

 10. Alankara-Sarvasva (Poetics by Kuyyaka)

-11. According to Abhinavagupta, the word dhvani can stand for five different meanings.
+11. According to Abhinavagupta, the word dhvani can

 1) The suggestive meaning (vyanjakartha)